 Studies suggest that as many as five out of ten people with MS experience a bowel accident at some time.
 They are more common in people who have mobility problems as reaching a toilet quickly may be difficult.

-What can I do if I have bowel incontinence?
+What can I do if I have bowel accidents?

 Get in touch with a health professional even if you may feel awkward talking about bowel problems.
 All health professionals should understand that MS can have an impact on how the bowel works so don't be shy in raising this.
 Your MS nurse, GP or continence advisor are all experienced in dealing with these problems and should be able to put you at your ease.
 Although health professionals might tend to use more medical language, such as faeces or stool, using poo or number 2s is fine.
 Use the language you feel most comfortable with.